Drones in Agriculture | The Growth of Precision Agriculture

 There is an old saying, the earthworm is the farmer’s best friend.
 Now, we don't want to go about changing old sayings, but drones are definitely a close second!

-At Ellipsis Drive, we provide a drive-like solution that enables an application such as drone technology.
+At Ellipsis Drive, we provide a drive-like solution that enables and puts concepts such as Precision Agriculture into action.
 With the simple plug & play nature of our solution, images and analytics captured by drones can be easily shared with stakeholders of different levels of technical knowhow.
 Our platform allows real time collaboration and simultaneous access, meaning faster turnaround of actionable insights, and well, time is money!